-Today, some 58% of Estonians and 45% of Latvians remain religiously unaffiliated.
+Today, some 58% of Estonians and 29% of Latvians remain religiously unaffiliated.
 Among Estonians who do claim an affiliation, about 15% are Orthodox Christian and about 14% are Lutheran.
-Observant Latvians are about evenly split among Lutherans, Roman Catholics, and Orthodox Christians.
+Observant Latvians mostly Lutheran (37%) while Roman Catholic and Orthodox are less than 20% each.
 By contrast, the majority of Lithuanians claim some religious affiliation, with about 74% identifying as Roman Catholics.